 Note

-For more details, refer to configuration guide of building block FK4(US), where in chapter Preparation / Prerequisites the reference to the appropriate Time Off workbook is given.
+For more details, refer to the appropriate Time Off workbook for US.

 Recommendation

-For additional information you can refer to the configuration guides of building blocks 2Q6 and FK4(US), where in chapter Preparation / Prerequisites the reference to the appropriate Time Off workbooks is given.
+For additional information you can refer to the appropriate Time Off workbooks.

 In the following, we structure the chapter in the assumption of two use cases: short-term absences and long-term absences.
 In case of a short-term absence, the employee status remains unchanged, while a long-term absence is accompanied by a change in the employee status.